OpenTranslationBible/open-bible/en-GB/48.Galatians/md/galatians-01.md

 Then after three years, I went up to Jerusalem to get acquainted with Cephas and stayed with him for fifteen days.

 ## Galatians 1:19
-I saw none of the other apostles except James, the Lord’s brother.
+I met none of the other apostles except James, the Lord’s brother.

 ## Galatians 1:20
 I assure you before God that what I am writing to you is not a lie.